RGFell/get_data_project/README.md

 The experiment asociated with this data was carried out by Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto. in the Smartlab - Non Linear Complex Systems Laboratory DITEN - Università degli Studi di Genova.
 Italy

-To our CTA's of the course speccially David Hood
+To our CTA's of the course, speccially David Hood